University Student Health Services

 TimelyCare

-TimelyCare is a new emotional and mental health resource available to students whenever and wherever they need it.
+TimelyCare is an emotional and mental health resource available to students whenever and wherever they need it.
 TimelyCare offers free 24/7 access to virtual care, self-care, and well-being tools.
 Virtual services are provided by licensed clinicians and include emergency crisis counseling, scheduled therapy sessions, and health coaching.
 Not sure if virtual care is for you?
 Check out their self-help videos and resources for stress reduction and more.

 Students With Disabilities